haani-niyaz/devops-journal/_posts/2016-08-07-understanding-microservices.markdown

 Full explanaion [here](http://stackoverflow.com/a/1222488/2180697).

-Microservices should represent business domains within an organization i.e: department.
+Microservices should represent business domains within an organization i.e: a department.
 This is then further split into business functions if necessary.
-Taking a  **store** as an example, you mave business domains like *accounts* and *postal & delivery*.
+Taking a  **store** as an example, you may have business domains such as *accounts* or *postal & delivery*.
 These domains immediately gives us a boundary.
 However, if you look closely at the *accounts* domain you might find that it's business functions are further split into *tax*, *invoice generation* and so forth.
 These business functions represent a service on its own.

 By modeling the microservice to a business domain it helps to scope the service.
-This also better prepares you to adopt to changes in the business.
+This also better prepares you to adapt to changes in the business.

 ## Isolate Failure